-Week 5 (February 10): The Unintended Consequences of "Good Intentions"
+Week 5 (October 3): The Unintended Consequences of "Good Intentions"

-- Airiam TICKTIN, "Where ethics and politics meet: The violence of humanitarianism in France."
-American Ethnologist. - Didier FASSIN, "Introduction: Humanitarian Government."
-In Humanitarian Reason: A Moral History of the Present. - Hubert L. DREYFUS and Paul RABINOW, "Power and Truth."
+- A Miriam TICKTIN, "Where ethics and politics meet: The violence of humanitarianism in France."
+American Ethnologist. - ← ← Didier FASSIN, "Introduction: Humanitarian Government."
+In Humanitarian Reason: A Moral History of the Present.
+(Read up to pg.
+13 only.) - Hubert L. DREYFUS and Paul RABINOW, "Power and Truth."
 In Michel Foucault: Beyond Structuralism and Hermeneutics.
 (Read pp. 184-188 only.)

-Week 6 (February 17): The Morality of Bureaucracy
+Week 6 (October 10): The Morality of Bureaucracy